doublemcz/dibi-migrations/readme.md

     2015_01_01_17_05.sql
 ```

-You can see two migrations from user martinm.
+You can see two migrations from user **doublem**.
 The first one was created at 18:00 on 24.12.2014.
-Another user pavelp created migration on 1.1.2015 at 17:05.
+Another user **foglcz** created migration on 1.1.2015 at 17:05.

 It is really necessary to keep valid dates because if you do a deploy into production the Engine sorts the migrations and deploy them in a row in right order.